 The Sikhs later brought their families also and settled in Shanghai.
 Many Sikhs who had a wife back at home and had come single picked up young Chinese virgin girls as wives.
 The Sikhs manned the traffic and controlled the rickshaw pullers, who tended at times to get unruly.
 The Sikhs also patrolled the city and cracked down on dens of vice, but in many cases, they turned a blind eye to prostitution and drugs on payment of an underhand amount.

 The Sikhs were well off and many of them turned to money lending to the Chinese after duty hours and charged an exorbitant rate of interest.
 The British officers were well aware of it but turned a blind eye.

 The Sikhs also erected at least 6 Gurudwara in Shanghai.
 All have now been destroyed.
 Many were restored after the exit of the Japanese but the communists who frowned on religion destroyed them.
 Presently perhaps one Gurudwara is still in Shanghai.

 The end of the British and Sikhs

 This idyllic world of the western powers and the Sikhs ended when the Japanese declared war on the British Empire.
 Shanghai was occupied and the police disbanded.
-Many Sikhs were shot by the Japanese as collaborators of the British, many of who were executed or imprisoned.
+Many Sikhs were shot by the Japanese as collaborators of the British.
+Many were executed or imprisoned.

 The Japanese occupation was a nightmare and even after the defeat of Japan, things never came back to normal.
 Many Sikhs fled to Honking and India, but the old world was destroyed.
-In addition a civil war raged after the war and Mao finally came to power.
+In addition, a civil war raged.
+After the war, Mao finally came to power.
 The communists, who were irreligious, destroyed all the Gurudwara and forbade the practice of Sikhism.
 Thus the religion died in China.

 Now only memories remain and though some religious freedom is restored the Chinese are averse to any mention of Sikhs in Shanghai